terrapower/armi/doc/user/inputs.rst

    swaps the assemblies at two locations after all cascades are processed but before any rotations are applied.
-Manual ``rotations`` map final location labels to relative angles in degrees and are performed after any algorithmic rotation routines.
+Manual ``rotations`` map final location labels to relative angles in degrees and are performed after any algorithmic rotation routines defined with the ``assemblyRotationAlgorithm`` setting.
    Valid angles depend on the assembly's geometry.
    Rotations apply to the assembly that ends up at the given location once all moves and swaps in that cycle are complete.
 A cascade with no final destination defaults to discharging the assembly to the spent fuel pool ``SFP``.
    Assemblies can also be removed from the model entirely by ending with ``ExCore``.
-When an assembly is sent to the ``SFP`` it is only retained if the ``trackAssems`` setting is True;
-   ``ExCore`` always deletes the assembly.
+   When an assembly is sent to the ``SFP`` it is only retained if the ``trackAssems`` setting is True; ``ExCore`` always deletes the assembly.
    For example::

        sequence: